Nightingale Hospital (Marylebone): Performance

-Patients pay up to £5,000 a week for treatment for addiction and complex mental health problems.
 The Care Quality Commission criticised the hospital after an inspection in January 2018 over lack of specialist substance misuse training for nurses, ligature and fire risks, medicines management, infection control and sharing learning from incidents.
 They found that "staff did not always know where the patients were in the hospital which was a potential risk for patients who might harm themselves or other people."

 Three patients at the hospital died in 2017/8: